-- in an emergency take the action necessary to help the child, if necessary call 999; - report your concern as soon as possible to the DSL, definitely by the end of the day; - do not start your own investigation; - share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family;

-- complete a cause for concern from and hand it in person to the DSL or Deputy DSL; - seek support for yourself if you are distressed.
+- in an emergency take the action necessary to help the child, if necessary call 999 - report your concern as soon as possible to the DSL, definitely by the end of the day - do not start your own investigation - share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - complete a written record, recording the child's own words, sign and date it, and take it in person the DSL (or Deputy DSL in her absence). - seek support for yourself if you are distressed.